Move your cover letter to the top of the yes pileBuild my cover letter

 5. Closing: Request an interview, reiterate that you believe you’re the right choice for the job and thank the hiring manager for their time.
 Then use a formal sign-off.

-Matching your cover letter’s look to your resume makes your job application look very clean and organized.
+Matching your cover letter’s look to your resume makes for a polished, professional job application.
 When you use a matching cover letter and resume, it tells the hiring manager that you really care about how you present yourself.

 ResumeHelp offers 23 different cover letter layouts and 15 professional resume designs that complement each other.
-You can pair up resume and cover letter templates with customizable colors and fonts for a streamlined appearance.
+You can pair up resume and cover letter templates with customizable colors and fonts for a streamlined job application package.

 Typically, you don’t want to draw attention to your employment gaps.
 You can discuss these employment gaps if the potential employer mentions them in your interview.
 If you bring up the gaps yourself, you’re opening yourself up to many questions right off the bat.
 For this reason, it’s almost always best to focus on your qualifications and relevant experiences in a cover letter.
 (Be prepared to discuss the topic if it comes up in a job interview.)